 Ask a Chattanooga Workplace Harassment Attorney

 If you would like to file a harassment claim against an employer, your job is legally protected.
 The law protects employees from employer retaliation for reporting harassment.
-If you experienced workplace harassment, a lawyer at Employment and Consumer Law Group could be an ally.
+If you experienced workplace harassment, a lawyer at Employment and Commerce Law Group could be an ally.
 To find out if a Chattanooga harassment lawyer could help your case, contact an attorney to schedule a consultation.